andrew/ultimate-awesome/README.md

 - [awesome-jtbd](https://github.com/brianrhea/awesome-jtbd) - All things Jobs-to-Be-Done.
 Inspired by 'awesome-' repos.
 PRs welcomed.
 Contribute to the awesome.
 - [awesome-programmer](https://github.com/dhilipsiva/awesome-programmer) - A collection of resources to learn from and become a self-taught awesome programmer.
 - [awesome-python-ast](https://github.com/gyermolenko/awesome-python-ast) - Python tools, libraries and resources about AST (as in Abstract Syntax Trees).
-- [Awesome-Quantum-Games](https://github.com/HuangJunye/Awesome-Quantum-Games) - A (not really) complete list of quantum games.
 - [awesome-topic-models](https://github.com/jonaschn/awesome-topic-models) - ✨ Awesome - A curated list of amazing Topic Models (implementations, libraries, and resources).
 - [awesome-coredns](https://github.com/mariuskimmina/awesome-coredns) - A curated list for awesome CoreDNS resources.
 - [awesome-olap](https://github.com/samber/awesome-olap) - A curated list of awesome Online Analytical Processing databases, frameworks, ressources and other awesomeness.